Economy of Thailand: Post-war era (1945–1955)

-1955–1985
+Power struggle and reform (1955–1985)

 In 1955, Thailand began to see a change in its economy fueled by domestic and international politics.
-The power struggle between the two main factions of the Phibul regime—led by Police General Phao Sriyanond and General (later, Field Marshal) Sarit Thanarat—increased, causing Sriyanonda to unsuccessfully seek support from the US for a coup against Phibulsongkram regime.
-Luang Phibulsongkram attempted to democratize his regime, seeking popular support by developing the economy.
+The power struggle between the two main factions of the Phibun regime—led by Police General Phao Sriyanond and General (later, Field Marshal) Sarit Thanarat—increased, causing Sriyanond to unsuccessfully seek support from the US for a coup against Phibunsongkram regime.
+Plaek Phibunsongkram attempted to democratize his regime, seeking popular support by developing the economy.
 He again turned to the US, asking for economic rather than military aid.
 The US responded with unprecedented economic aid to the kingdom from 1955 to 1959.
-The Phibulsongkram government also made important changes to the country's fiscal policies, including scrapping the multiple-exchange-rate system in favor of a fixed, unified system which was in use until 1984.
-The government also neutralized trade and conducted secret diplomacy with the People's Republic of China, displeasing the United States.
+The Phibunsongkram government also made important changes to the country's fiscal policies, including scrapping the multiple-exchange-rate system in favor of a fixed, unified system which was in use until 1984.
+The government also neutralized trade and conducted secret diplomacy with the People's Republic of China (PRC), displeasing the United States.

-Despite his attempts to maintain power, Luang Phibulsongkram was deposed (with Field Marshal Phin Choonhavan and Police General Phao Sriyanond) on 16 September 1957 in a coup led by Field Marshal Sarit Thanarat.
-The Thanarat regime (in power from 1957 to 1973) maintained the course set by the Phibulsongkram regime with US support after severing all ties with the People's Republic of China and supporting US operations in Indochina.
+Despite his attempts to maintain power, Plaek Phibunsongkram was deposed (with Field Marshal Phin Choonhavan and Police General Phao Siyanon) on 16 September 1957 in a coup led by Field Marshal Sarit Thanarat.
+The Thanarat regime (in power from 1957 to 1973) maintained the course set by the Phibunsongkram regime with US support after severing all ties with the PRC and supporting US operations in Mainland Southeast Asia and the ongoing Vietnam War (1955-1975).
 It developed the country's infrastructure and privatized state enterprises unrelated to that infrastructure.
 During this period, a number of economic institutions were established, including the Bureau of Budget, the NESDC, and the Thailand Board of Investment (BOI).
 The National Economic and Social Development Plan was implemented in 1961.
 During this period, the market-oriented Import-Substituting Industrialization (ISI) led to economic expansion in the kingdom during the 1960s.
-According to former President Richard M. Nixon's 1967 Foreign Affairs article, Thailand entered a period of rapid growth in 1958 (with an average growth rate of seven percent a year).
+According to former President Richard Nixon's 1967 Foreign Affairs article, Thailand entered a period of rapid growth in 1958 (with an average growth rate of 7 percent per year).